francepack/backend_module_0_capstone/day_0/README.md

 You already have had some exposure to the terminal in the [mod0 session 2: Terminal and Command Line](http://mod0.turing.io/session2/#terminal-and-command-line).
 Let's practice a little more!

-### Here's a video walk-through of how to navigate to this portion of the lesson, and how to finish _tomorrow's_ lesson:
+### Here's a video walk-through of how to navigate your capstone:

 [![Walkthrough Day 1 and Git stuff](/images/backend-prework-day-one-thumb.jpg)](https://youtu.be/HYAzk6L63ek "Video Walkthrough for Day 1 & Git Stuff")

 ### Practice

-Use the commands described in the video above to move around your computer.
+Use the terminal commands described in the video above to move around your computer.

 * Dig deep into one of your existing directories by using `cd` to move and `ls` to see what directories are available.
 * Navigate out using `cd ../` to get back to your home directory.
 Use `pwd` to make sure you don't overshoot it!